selfishprimate/selfishprimate/content/showcase/built-in-contact-form.md

 ---
-title: "Built-in Contact Form"
+title: "Gerillass"
-subtitle: "Form to email feature powered by Formspree"
+subtitle: "Meet the best Sass mixin library to build a website easily."
-excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the form front matter."
+excerpt: "Gerillass is a website development tool built on top of Sass (Syntactically Awesome Style Sheets) with a set of Sass mixins and functions for frontend developers to generate scalable CSS outputs."
 date: 2019-07-01
-author: "Eric Anderson"
+# author: "Eric Anderson"
 draft: false
 images:
   - /showcase/assets/built-in-contact-form-thumbnail.png